DOT Hazmat Function Specific Training: Labeling

 Certificate Validity

-This course consists of 2 modules broken down into 3 lessons.
+This DOT Hazmat Labeling Training requirements consists of 03 lessons divided into 02 modules.
 Students are required to take each lesson in sequential order as listed below.

 Module 1: Hazardous Materials Regulations